 “Firstly, the way it is, is that they say: some chaps didn’t go to any cottage stays, but if they would want to go, take them with you.
 Secondly, you’ve got the sons, boys, they’re twenty years old, you’re fifty, and they’re twenty-five.
 You take them with you as well.
 Because otherwise the Old Hands get old, they won’t be here in thirty years’ time.
 And it’ll be all over.
 But when you take your boys into the group, suddenly the other chap’s sons go as well.
 People’ll say, that seems rather odd, but what’s odd about it?
 Younger faces and a merrier mood.
 It is good.”

-“...State Security was fed up with me, and come the year 86, that was a year when things started thawing a bit, at least in the sense that, say, the stetsecs [State Security officers - trans.] in Prague said to themselves, we’ll be better off sending him off somewhere, let’s give him his approval, and send him packing somewhere - they sent me to Tachov District - let him go gallivanting off, as long as he doesn’t do his fiddlesticks here...”
+“...State Security was fed up with me, and come the year 86, that was a year when things started thawing a bit, at least in the sense that, say, the State Security officers in Prague told themselves, we’ll be better off sending him away somewhere, let’s give him his approval, and send him packing somewhere - they sent me to Tachov District - let him go gallivanting off, as long as he doesn’t do his shenanigans here...”

 Mons.
 Karel Herbst was born on 6 November 1943 in Prague.
-In 1960 he trained as an electric-locomotive technician, and he was employed as such for eight years.
-At the same time he completed grammar school in Prague.
-In 1968-1973 he studied at the Sts Cyril and Methodius Faculty of Divinity in Litoměřice.
-He was ordained into priesthood on 23 June 1973.
-In 1973-1974 he functioned as a chaplain in Mariánské Lázně, in 1974-1975 he was stationed at the Holy Mountain pilgrimage site near Příbram.
-On 6 January 1975 he was stripped of his state approval to perform religious services for omitting to read one sentence from a Christmas pastoral letter.
+In 1960 he trained as a mechanic of electric lokomotives and he worked in this job for eight years.
+At the same time he completed a grammar school in Prague.
+In 1968-1973 he studied at the Sts Cyril and Methodius Faculty of Theology in Litoměřice.
+He was ordained to priesthood on 23 June 1973.
+In 1973-1974 he acted as a chaplain in Mariánské Lázně, in 1974-1975 he worked at the Holy Mountain pilgrimage site near Příbram.
+On 6 January 1975 the state approval to perform religious services was taken away from him for omitting to read one sentence from a Christmas pastoral letter.
 The sentence mentioned the celebration of the 30th anniversary of the Soviet liberation of Czechoslovakia.
-From February 1975 to August 1986 he worked at Cleaners (Úklid) as a cleaner of shop windows.
-In the mid-1970s he acquainted himself with the Salesian community, and on 11 September 1976 he took solemn vows in the congregation of the Salesians of Don Bosco.
+From February 1975 to August 1986 he worked at the state cleaning company (Úklid) as a shop windows cleaner.
+In the mid-1970s he became acquainted with the Salesian community activities, and on 11 September 1976 he took his life vows in the congregation of the Salesians of Don Bosco.
 In 1974-1986 he actively organised Salesian “cottage stays” - holiday events for children within the framework of underground Salesian activities.
 From September 1986, when he was given back his state approval, to 1989, Karel Herbst served in Staré Sedliště in Tachov District.
 In 1990 he was the parish administrator in Všetaty.
 From 1990 to 1997 he was the director of the Salesian community in Prague-Kobylisy and administrator of the local parish.
 In 1997-2000 he held the post of spiritual director of the Archiepiscopal Priestly Seminary in Prague-Dejvice.
-From September 200 to March 2002 he was the parish administrator in Fryšták near Holešov.
+From September 2000 to March 2002 he was the parish administrator in Fryšták near Holešov.
 On 6 April 2002 he was appointed auxiliary bishop of the Roman Catholic Archdiocese of Prague and titular bishop of Siccesi.